Frequently Asked Questions

 6. What standard of responsibility is used in a conduct hearing? - The University utilizes the "preponderance of the evidence" standard of responsibility in conduct proceedings.
 The hearing authority will determine, based on the information presented, whether it is more likely than not that a violation of the Student Code of Conduct occurred.
 This standard is utilized because it balances the rights of an individual student with the rights of a community of scholars.

-7. What is a "Conduct Officer"? - A Conduct Officer is a University official authorized by the Vice Provost for Student Formation & Campus Life to hear information, present information and/or impose sanctions and provisions upon students or student organizations who are found to have violated the Student Code of Conduct.
+7. What is a "Conduct Officer"? - A Conduct Officer is a University official authorized by the Assistant Vice President for Student Life to hear information, present information and/or impose sanctions and provisions upon students or student organizations who are found to have violated the Student Code of Conduct.